NathanPervin/ECE3824-final-project/README.md

 * CYD touch screen numpad to enter a room number for COE
 * Screen should display the current values and give a air quality score.
 * variable data upload rate to save power
+* calibrate CO2 sensor by pulling IO35 low (requires hardware switching of the wire)

 #### Info
 * CYD has battery port which also charges the battery when the USB-C port is powered.